The Trap of Life Insurance Third Pillar

 Life Insurance 3a returns are bad

-The advisors will tell you that you can get good returns on your life insurance 3a.
+The advisors will tell you you can get good returns on your life insurance 3a.
 But in practice, this is far from correct.

 You can indeed invest your money from your life insurance 3a.
 However, the money is invested in expensive active funds that will significantly underperform the market in the long term.